 How Acquired Brain Injury Treatment Works

-Treatment for acquired brain injury will involve one key strategy: activating neuroplasticity through exercise.
+Treatment for acquired brain injury will involve a key strategy: activating neuroplasticity through exercise/activities.

 Neuroplasticity refers to the mechanism your brain uses to repair itself after injury.
 It allows undamaged portions of the brain to take over functions from damaged areas.
 It’s also the main reason why many people are able to regain the ability to speak or walk even after a serious injury.